MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftEntityWizard.md

 > [!div class="nextstepaction"]
 > [Blockbench Wiki](https://www.blockbench.net/wiki/)

-The Blockbench Quick Start guide can help lead you to the specific document that you’re looking for and is a great way to discover relevant external guides and videos.
+The Blockbench Quick Start guide can help lead you to the specific document that you're looking for and is a great way to discover relevant external guides and videos.

 > [!div class="nextstepaction"]
 > [Blockbench Quick Start](https://www.blockbench.net/quickstart)